A question asked by many first timer cruisers

 If you are on an organised excursion by the cruise line then the ship’s departure will normally be delayed until the tour returns, which for many cruisers is reason enough to book an official excursion.

-If an excursion is going to be late, the ship will be notified by the guide and the captain will do his best to delay departure.
+When an excursion is going to be late, the ship will be notified by the guide and the captain will do his best to delay departure.

 If you are travelling independently, communicating with the ship will make it more likely that they will try to wait.
 So, if you are not going to make it back in time, do CALL THE SHIP.